Write/TangerineUI-Userscript/README.md

 # TangerineUI-Userscript
 An userscript to load [TangerineUI Redesign for Mastodon's Web UI](https://github.com/nileane/TangerineUI-for-Mastodon) by [@nileane](https://github.com/nileane) 🍊🐘 on whichever instance you'd like !

-# Usage
+# Usage and Installation

+## Installing an userscript manager
+### Chrome / Firefox
-- Install either [ViolentMonkey](https://violentmonkey.github.io/) or [Tampermonkey](https://www.tampermonkey.net/), then click on this [link](https://github.com/Write/TangerineUI-Userscript/raw/main/TangerineUI.user.js).
+   - Install an userscript manager, either › [ViolentMonkey](https://violentmonkey.github.io/) or [Tampermonkey](https://www.tampermonkey.net/)
+### Safari (iOS / macOS)
+   - Install an userscript manager › [Userscripts](https://apps.apple.com/tt/app/userscripts/id1463298887) — ([Github](https://github.com/quoid/userscripts))

+## Installing the userscript
-- The userscript manager of your choice should offer you to install it.
+- Once the userscript manager, click on this [link](https://github.com/Write/TangerineUI-Userscript/raw/main/TangerineUI.user.js), your userscript manager should offer you to install the script.
-- Add a @match rule for each mastodon instance you want the theme to be enabled on.
+- After the userscript is installed, edit the userscript to add a @match (at the top of the file) rule for each mastodon instances you want the theme to be enabled on.
+Respect the same format that is given for mamot.fr and mastodon.social.
-- Change the styleUrl if you would like to try out the purple variant.
+- You can change the styleUrl if you would like to try out the purple variant.
-- Enjoy :) !

 # Changelog